TheJelmega/prog-lang/design/README.md

 <top-lvl-doc-comment> := <top-lvl-doc-line-comment> | <top-lvl-doc-line-comment>
 ```

-Doc(umentation) comments are used to provide documentation of the item that is blow them.
+Doc(umentation) comments are used to provide documentation of the item that is below them.
-The comments are written like normal comment, but the character signalling them is slightly different:
+These comments are written similarly like normal comment, but the character signalling them is slightly different:
 - Line comments start with exactly 3 forward slashes, i.e. `///`
 - Block comments start with a forward slash, followed by exactly 2 astrisks, i.e. `/**`

-Doc comment act both like metadata to the tokens, but also as special documentation attributes for an item, mainly the `doc` attribute.
+Doc comment act both like metadata to the tokens, and as special documentation attributes for an item, mainly the `doc` attribute.
-- `/// Foo` maps to _TODO when having figured out attribute syntax_
+- `/// Foo` maps to `@[doc = "Foo"]`
-- `/** Bar */` maps to _TODO when having figured out attribute syntax_
+- `/** Bar */` maps to `@[doc = "Bar"]`

 During parsing, this metadata will be converted to the relavent attributes.